uclnlp/jack/Understanding_Jack_the_Reader.md

 # Understanding Jack the Reader

 ## Purpose of Jack
-Jack is a library which is designed to generalize dataset and model structure so that if one adds a new model one can test it on a range of question answering tasks, and vice versa, if one had a new dataset one can try all the models available in Jack.
+Jack is a library for machine reading tasks, especially questions answering, knowledge base population and recognising textual entailment, which is designed to generalize dataset and model structure.
+The purpose is that if one adds a new model one can test it on a range of question answering tasks, and vice versa, if one has a new dataset one can use it with all the models available in Jack.
 Thus with Jack we hope to push the breadth and depth of research: You design a new model and other researchers are immediately able to compare against it.
 If you design a new dataset you immediately have a range of baseline from the models used in jtr.
 Other profit from your efforts and others profit from yours.

 ## A high Level Overview of Jack